WORLD ASSOCIATION FOR BUIATRICS

 Revised: January 31, 2020

 The following points form the basis of a written bid for future World Association for Buiatrics (WAB) Congresses.
-The electronic version of the bid must be submitted before May 1st in any congress year to be eligible for assessment for all future WAB congresses.
+The electronic version of the bid must be submitted before May 1st (February 1st 2024 for WBC 2028) in any congress year to be eligible for assessment for all future WAB congresses.

 - BID APPROVAL